 - Suction Balls, or for even more excitement Light-Up Suction Balls!

-- Vertical Mirror, Glass surface or White Board for balls to attach
+- Vertical Mirror or Glass surface for balls to attach

 - Optional: Dyna-disc or pillow for balance challenge